worldforge/worldforge/README.md

 The main idea is that all content is identified by hashing of the data.
 All data is stored in a central location, in a repository.
 When using the data a client can either traverse the repository directly (like a virtual file system), or "realize" the content onto the file system as either copied data or soft or hard links.

-### Records
+### Manifests

-The basic method of describing data is through "records".
+The basic method of describing data is through "manifests".
 These are simple text files that describe the content of a directory.
 Each entry in the directory is either a file or a subdirectory.
-In the Record this is expressed with a hash of the content, the size of the content and the name of the file/directory.
+In the Manifest this is expressed with a hash of the content, the size of the content and the name of the file/directory.

-Each Record entry always start with the version of the format.
+Each Manifest entry always start with the version of the format.
 Future versions of this library might introduce new features which would make it incompatible with older versions.

-Here's an example of a Record:
+Here's an example of a Manifest:

 ```
 1